 - Simple activities such as the Alphabet Arc, can cement that illusive understanding that letters have names and sounds (the Alphabetic Principle).

 see tips on the Alphabet Arc: Practical tips alphabet names.

-- Use those spelling strategies that help dyslexic learners to tap into their learning style, leading to an understanding of how they need to learn (metacognition). see here spelling and memory
+- Use those spelling strategies that help dyslexic learners to tap into the way they need to learn, leading to self awareness (metacognition). see here spelling and memory

 - Make learning as experiential as possible, let them talk, and when writing, give them the words to help them: less is more! (a few openers or conjunctions with a supporting visual, some tricky spellings with syllables written in different colours).

-- If reading is a difficulty, don’t crowd them but support reading instruction with paired and shared reading to build engagement and enjoyment of reading.
+- If reading is a difficulty, don’t crowd them but support reading instruction with paired and shared reading, as well as explicit instruction, to build engagement and enjoyment of reading.

 - Most importantly, give them a sense of ‘can do’, know that they will be more tired than their classmates and that they DO have to work harder to achieve less – how demoralising!

 For more thoughts on reading, see previous post: reading and the PSC